nsemets/angular-osf/README.md

 ## Volta

-OSF uses volta to manage node and npm versions inside of the repository Install Volta from https://volta.sh/ and it will automatically pin Node/npm per the repo toolchain.
+OSF uses volta to manage node and npm versions inside of the repository Install Volta from [volta](https://volta.sh/) and it will automatically pin Node/npm per the repo toolchain.

+## Redux DevTools

+OSF Angular uses [NGXS](https://github.com/ngxs) for state management.
+It is highly recommended to install the `Redux DevTools` extension from the Chrome web store.